 - Mentorship from a member of the Cantor's staff

 To qualify for Cantor Scholars, you must:

 - Be a junior or senior Stanford student (co-terms also eligible) of any major

 - Have taken at least one Art History course

-You're expected to work 8-10 hours per week each quarter of your award, and 2-3 hours of that time must be spent on site at the Cantor.
+If accepted you will be expected to work 8 to 10 hours per week each quarter of your award, and 2 to 3 hours of that time must be spent on-site at the Cantor.

 To apply, submit a one-page proposal detailing the area of your research, which must be related to the Cantor or its collections.
 In addition, the proposal should include the potential culmination of the research project, which may include:

 - A new creative work (painting, drawing, poetry, etc.) in response to the collection

 Cantor staff are available to help shape these projects.
 Please contact Kim Mansfield with any questions or if you would like to speak to someone about crafting your proposal.

 *Please note: only one exhibition per academic year will receive the award.